giddie/devshell-docker/README.md

     └── ...
 ```

-Then I run commands like this:
+Then run commands like this:

 ```
 # ds echo hello world